Table of Contents

 Executive Summary

-The best proof that a tool works?
-When your own engineers reach for it without being asked.
-That's exactly what happened when Catalin H, Senior Full Stack & AI Systems Engineer at Testkube, faced a development challenge and instinctively turned to our AI Assistant.
+The best proof that a tool works is when your own engineers reach for it without being asked.
+That is exactly what happened when Catalin H, Senior Full Stack & AI Systems Engineer at Testkube, faced a development challenge and instinctively turned to our AI Assistant.

 The Testkube team was implementing a workflow health feature that displays weather icons next to workflow names, indicating their status.
 While they had plenty of healthy, green workflows running at 100% success, they needed something different for testing: workflows that would fail randomly to simulate real-world flaky behavior.